jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 ### Pressure Inversion

 The analytic laws give pressure as a function of compression, but the solve needs the inverse.
-Both compressible models invert their own law with a safeguarded Newton iteration that falls back to bisection, and they share one implementation.
+Both compressible models invert their own law with Newton's method and share one implementation.
+The slope is exact, because the bulk modulus of each law is already $K = \eta \, dP/d\eta$, and one evaluation returns the pressure and $K$ together.
+The first guess is the Murnaghan law, $\eta = (1 + K_0' P / K_0)^{1/K_0'}$, which inverts in closed form and follows both laws closely over planetary compressions, so convergence to `invert_rtol` usually takes four or five evaluations.
+Every evaluation tightens a bracket around the root, and a step that leaves the bracket is replaced by its midpoint.

 The laws are monotonic in $\eta$ only over a finite range.
-The third-order Birch-Murnaghan correction term changes sign at large compression when $K_0' \ne 4$, so $P(\eta)$ turns over and can even go negative beyond that point.
-The inverter therefore brackets the root by expanding outward from $\eta = 1$, where the pressure is zero by construction, and stops at the turning point rather than assuming monotonicity across a fixed wide interval.
+Every law turns over in tension, and the third-order Birch-Murnaghan correction term changes sign at large compression when $K_0' < 4$, so $P(\eta)$ turns over there too.
+This range depends only on $K_0$ and $K_0'$, so each model finds it once, when it is built or loaded, by stepping outward from $\eta = 1$ until $K$ stops being positive and bisecting that sign change.
+A pressure outside the range has no compression to find and returns the compression at that end of the range.
+The density is therefore continuous in pressure everywhere, which the structure solve relies on: while its central pressure is still a guess, its outer radii can sit far into tension.

 Two numerical knobs control the iteration, both carried in the config so they can be set per material: